jdluxun1/jdluxun1.github.io/content/papers/paper3/index.md

 ---
-title: "Your Inner Hedgehog"
+title: "Mean group instrumental variable estimation of time-varying large heterogeneous panels with endogenous regressors"
-date: 2021-04-06
+date: 22-06-2023
 tags: ["social psychology","inner hedgehog","academia","experimental psychology","invasive thoughts"]
-author: ["Hilda Schreiber-Ziegler", "Moritz-Maria von Igelfeld"]
+author: ["Yu Bai", "Massimiliano Marcellino", "George Kapetanios"]
 description: "This paper describes the inner hedgehog, a psychological condition widespread in academia.
-Published in the Journal of Socio-Experimental Psychology, 2021."
+Published in the Econometrics and Statistics, forthcoming."
 summary: "Using several case studies, this paper describes the inner hedgehog, a psychological condition widespread in academic occupations.
 The condition has lasting consequences and no known cure."
 cover:
     image: "paper3.png"